thanpolas/toddmotto.github.io/_posts/2014-07-17-deprecating-the-switch-statement-for-object-literals.md

 It's similar to `if` and `else` statements, but it should evaluate a single value - inside the `switch` we use a `case` to evaluate against each value.

-When you start seeing lots of `else if` statements, something is likely wrong:
+When you start seeing lots of `else if` statements, something is likely wrong and generally you shoud use something like `switch` as it's more suited for the purpose and intention.
+Here's some `else if` abuse:

 {% highlight javascript %}
 function getDrink (type) {